 - A standard homeowners insurance policy does not cover damage caused by flooding.

 - Flood insurance may be required if you have a government-backed mortgage and live in a flood zone.

 - You typically have to pay a flood insurance policy premium in full when purchasing.

 What is flood insurance and how does it work?

-Flood insurance is a standalone insurance policy that covers your home and personal belongings from flood-related damage.
-Flooding is defined as an overflow of water onto land that is typically dry, but flood policies do have some exclusions.
-Mudslides, for example, are not typically covered by flood insurance.
+Flood insurance is typically sold as a standalone insurance policy that covers the structure of your home and personal belongings from flood-related damage.
+Flooding is defined as an overflow of water onto land that is typically dry, but flood policies do have some limitations.
+Mudslides, for example, are not typically covered by flood insurance whereas mudflows usually are.

-Having flood insurance may be beneficial because flood-related losses are not covered under traditional homeowners, condo owners or renters insurance.
+Having flood insurance may be beneficial because flood-related losses are not covered under traditional homeowners, condo owners or renters insurance policies.
 Flood insurance policies are offered through the National Flood Insurance Program (NFIP) and some private insurance companies.
-However, a few homeowners insurance companies, such as Kin, offer flood coverage as an endorsement.
+However, a few homeowners insurance companies, such as Kin, offer flood coverage as an endorsement that you can add to your existing home insurance policy.

-There is typically a 30-day waiting period that applies to flood insurance policies.
-However, this period could be waived in a few scenarios, including if you need flood insurance to close on or refinance a home and if your home has been included in a newly designated flood zone within a certain timeframe.
+When you buy flood insurance, your policy does not take effect immediately.
+There is typically a 30-day waiting period before you can file a claim.
+However, this period could be waived in a few scenarios, including if you need flood insurance to close on or refinance a home, or if your home has been included in a newly designated flood zone within a certain timeframe.

 What does flood insurance cover?

-NFIP flood insurance policies come with just two coverage types: dwelling coverage and contents coverage.
+Flood insurance policies from the National Flood Insurance Program (NFIP) come with two types of coverage: dwelling coverage and contents coverage.
+Here is what’s covered:

 - Dwelling coverage: This is the backbone of your flood insurance and is mandatory to purchase a policy — you cannot waive your dwelling coverage.
 Dwelling coverage provides financial protection from the damage that flooding can cause to the structure of your home, built-in appliances and attached structures.
 If you get NFIP coverage, the dwelling insurance portion of your policy is capped at $250,000, regardless of the market value of your home.